puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/puppet_module_tool_quest.md

 Let's install the `puppetlabs-mysql` module.
 In fact, let us specify a specific version of the module.
 Run the following command:

-	puppet module install puppetlabs-mysql --version 2.2.2
+	puppet module install puppetlabs-mysql --version 2.2.2 --ignore-requirements

 You will see that the module is downloaded and installed.
-You will also see that in addition to the `puppetlabs-mysql` module, all the modules it depends on were also downloaded and installed.
+With the `--ignore-requirements` flag, we specify that there is no need to verify that all of it's requirements are met.

 By default, modules are installed in the `modulepath`.